-Whether you're seeking to transform your skill sets, acquire advanced cyberwarrior savvy or jumpstart a career as a leader in information security, Marquette University's Online M.S. in Computer and Information Sciences is designed to meet your needs and equip you for long-term success.
+Whether you're seeking to transform your skill sets, acquire advanced cyberwarrior savvy or jumpstart a career as a leader in information security, Marquette University's online M.S. in Computer and Information Science is designed to meet your needs and equip you for long-term success.

-Marquette's 100% Online M.S. in Computer and Information Sciences program offers four distinct program pathways built to serve everyone from beginners to experienced IT professionals.
-A customizable program schedule facilitates getting into cybersecurity with our world-class Online M.S. specializing in Information Assurance and Cyber Defense (IACD).
-In addition to ACE distinction, our Online M.S. program ranks #3 in student engagement for online IT degrees, #5 in best services and technologies in an online program, and #14 in overall best online IT master's degrees.10
+Marquette's 100% online M.S. in Computer and Information Science program offers four distinct program pathways built to serve everyone from beginners to experienced IT professionals.
+A customizable program schedule facilitates getting into cybersecurity with our world-class online M.S. specializing in Information Assurance and Cyber Defense (IACD).
+In addition to ACE distinction, our online M.S. program ranks #3 in student engagement for online IT degrees, #5 in best services and technologies in an online program, and #14 in overall best online IT master's degrees.10

-Earning a top-ranking Online IT master's degree from Marquette provides the innovative mindset, leading-edge skillsets and hands-on expertise you need to dominate in the fast-growing field of cybersecurity.
-Click here for more information.
+Earning a top-ranking online IT master's degree from Marquette provides the innovative mindset, leading-edge skillsets and hands-on expertise you need to dominate in the fast-growing field of cybersecurity.

 - Retrieved on February 14, 2022, from www.bls.gov/ooh/computer-and-information-technology/information-security-analysts.htm